daftsort/Game-Playground/README.md

 # Game-Playground
-Just experimenting with some code
-Working on a basic game in JS
+Just experimenting with some code to build on a basic rpg in JS